fatihcaliss/calis-store/README.md

 - The /products (store) page offers users the ability to filter products in three different ways: by selecting a category, entering a title, or using a price range slider.
 To optimize performance, title and range filters leverage a debounce function, located in the util folder, eliminating the need for larger libraries like Lodash.

 - For efficient data management and state handling, the project relies on the tanstack query library for all network requests.
 Selected products are managed using Zustand for state management.
-Moreover, Zustand, in conjunction with the "persist-and-sync" package, ensures that cart data is also stored in localStorage.
+Moreover, Zustand, in conjunction with the "persist-and-sync" package, ensures that cart data is also stored in localStorage and cross-tab sharing.
 This approach allows users to preserve their cart data even when switching between different tabs or refreshing the page.

 - The /cart page enables users to manipulate their selected products by increasing, decreasing quantities, or removing items entirely from their shopping cart.

 - Lastly, the /checkout page has been created to provide users with the illusion of a successful payment process.
 It is important to note that this page is static and solely serves for demonstration purposes.

 - To enhance the overall user experience and user interface (UI/UX) of the application, the "react-toastify" package has been incorporated.

 All data is fetched from the [https://fakeapi.platzi.com/](https://fakeapi.platzi.com/) API.